ali-arslan-1/cassandra-restful-services/readme.txt

-This application implemented on NodeJS provides RestFull services to communicate with cassandra(http://cassandra.apache.org/) NoSQL database.
+This application implemented on NodeJS provides RESTful services to communicate with cassandra(http://cassandra.apache.org/) NoSQL database.